-At present, all first time commenters hit the moderation queue before they’re published.
-Sometimes, everyone’s does: it depends on how WordPress is feeling today.
+At present, all comments hit the moderation queue before they’re published.
 It may take me a time to get to your comment.
 I’m unlikely to approve comments that don’t take into account the following rules.

 - Be respectful: of me, the other visitors, the thread topic, the spirit of the blog.
 Dissent is welcome, disrespect is not.

 - No “OMG”ing or similar use of people’s deities for the swears.
 Other than that, I don’t mind a bit of swearing.
 Watch for oppressive elements in your language, though: I’m going to be uncomfortable with, say, terms with ableist connotations that aren’t being used self-referentially.

 - Sometimes an email is more appropriate than a comment.
 At those times, I may simply delete your comment, or also email you a response.